 Repurpose Your Content

 The core of evergreen content is its timelessness, which you can leverage to create a variety of resources, including:

 - White Papers

-Several years ago, the phrase “Content is king” became popular.
-But I prefer the updated version that, “Content is king, but distribution is queen.”
+Several years ago, the phrase “content is king” became popular.
+But I prefer the updated version: “Content is king, but distribution is queen.”
 And, while you can wait for the traffic to come to you, promoting and distributing content effectively through email and social media will help spread the word about your must-read article.

 Ready to get started?
-Sign up for a free SEO consultation today to see the difference we can make to your business.
+Sign up for a free SEO consultation today to see the difference we can make for your business.